 “This elegant literary mosaic bears witness, in both its form and content, to the breakdown of the prevailing postwar American narrative” – The LA Times (on essay The White Album)

 Approx. duration 120 minutes (no interval).
 Subject to change.

-Content warning Contains strobe, fog & portrayal of gun violence.
+Content warning Contains strobe lighting, theatrical fog & portrayal of gun violence.